dassencio/imdb-movie-search/README.md

 #### JSON output

-Structured JSON array with movie objects containing the same fields as TSV format.
+Structured JSON array with movie objects containing the same fields as the columns from the TSV format.

 ### Updating the movie datasets